jhpyle/docassemble/_docs/functions.md

 of a [question], or in a `note` within a set of [fields].

 The [`process_action()`] function triggers the processing of the action.
-It is typically called behind-the-scenes, but you can call it explicitly if you want to control exactly when (and if) it is called.
+It is typically called for you, behind-the-scenes, but you can call it explicitly if you want to control exactly when (and if) it is called.
+For more information about calling [`process_action()`] explicitly, see the section on the
-For more information about calling [`process_action()`] explicitly, see the section on the [interaction of user roles and actions].
+[interaction of user roles and actions].

 Here is an example: